ElenaIbr/Notes/README.md

 - Update notes and images
 - Delete notes and images

-In database inspector we can see DB structure:
+In database inspector we can see database structure:
 ![](https://raw.githubusercontent.com/ElenaIbr/Notes/master/dbInspector.png)

 ## Tech